 How a Stress Fracture is Diagnosed?

-The symptoms of stress fractures play a crucial role in its diagnosis, also physical examination as well as on spinal cord X-ray.
-For the assessment of possible spondylolysis or spondylolisthesis, small X-ray images of the lumbar spine are often obtained.
+The symptoms of stress fractures play a crucial role in its diagnosis as well as the physical examination on the spinal cord, with the assessment of a possible spondylolysis or spondylolisthesis to include a small X-ray images of the lumbar spine.

 It seems that SPECT bone is the most sensitive study to detect active spondylolysis.
 CT and MRI can be used to search for possible spondylolysis.
 Bone scintigraphy can also be useful in distinguishing the acute response to stress reaction (spondylolysis) from chronic defects.